Jonas Pinskus

-Jonas Pinskus (born 22 September 1959) is a Lithuanian former rower who competed for the Soviet Union in the 1980 Summer Olympics.
+Jonas Pinskus (born 22 September 1959) is a Lithuanian former rower and current member of the Seimas who competed for the Soviet Union in the 1980 Summer Olympics.

 At the 1980 Summer Olympics, he was a crew member of the Soviet boat that won the bronze medal in the eight event.
 At the 1986 World Rowing Championships in Nottingham, he won a silver medal with the eight.